Kitchen Cleaning Tips

 3. Don’t forget the drain

 Cleaning Wooden Kitchen Cabinets

 It’s quick to clean wooden cabinets with this old miracle cleaner: Lemon Oil.
-I was shocked that it was not acknowledged even to my competent cleaning ladies.
+I was shocked that it was not acknowledged even by my competent cleaners.
 One of them had been trying to clean black things with Vim around the handles!
 No, no, no!!
 No, no!!
-With lemon oil and no scrubbing, Grime gets off quickly.
+With lemon oil and no scrubbing, grime gets off quickly.

-And because people seem to feel that those old remedies are too old-fashioned or not high-tech enough, let me add, please don’t bother with anything that says “with lemon oil” or “lemon polish” or any of that other marketing BS.
+However, because people seem to feel that those old remedies are too old-fashioned or not high-tech enough, in addition, please don’t bother with anything that says “with lemon oil” or “lemon polish” or any of that other marketing BS.
 Go straight for the good stuff in the plain bottle.
 It’s worth it.